edHelper.com

 By Sharon Fabian

-2 When Nikola Tesla became a young man, he studied for a career in engineering in Austria.
+2 When Nikola Tesla became a young man, he studied in Austria to be an engineer.
 He began working on his ideas for building motors.
 Tesla began to hear about the great work being done in the field of electricity by Thomas Edison.
 In 1884, he sailed to America and began to work with Edison.
 Just about the only things he brought with him were some of his poems and some plans for new inventions.

-3 It turned out that Edison had one good way of working on his experiments, which involved a lot of trial and error.
-Tesla had another good way of coming up with new ideas, which involved working out everything first in his head and then building a finished product.
-It must have been hard for them to work together; eventually Tesla moved on to a new job.
+3 It turned out that Edison had one way of working on his experiments, which involved a lot of trial and error.
+Tesla had another way of coming up with new ideas, which involved working out everything in his head first and then building a finished product.
+It must have been hard for them to work together; soon Tesla moved on to a new job.

 Paragraphs 4 to 7: